 - actively participate in developing a care medication plan for themselves.

-The program is organized and peer-led by Linda Kolewaski, IMAGINE volunteer and Community Health Ambassador, and has been piloted in three communities near Linda’s home in Cold Lake, Alberta.
+The program is organized and peer-led by Linda Kolewaski, Imagine Citizens Network volunteer and Community Health Ambassador, and has been piloted in three communities near Linda’s home in Cold Lake, Alberta.

 Here’s what participants had to say prior to taking the workshop: